"Let me introduce my sister"

 1,000 shekels, which weighs about 25 pounds (11.4 kg).

 The Genesis writer says Abraham does it again, passing off his wife as his sister—for the same reason he did 25 years earlier: “I thought someone would kill me so they could take my wife” (20:11, compare to 12:12).
 Here’s the problem: Sarah was about 90 years old.
 Here’s the question: what on earth are we supposed to do with a story like this in the Bible?
 Should we believe it as it stands?
 Should we figure that some editor found a different version of the earlier story and thought it was a separate story, so he included both?
-Or should we figure that Abraham had cataracts and couldn’t see what gravity had done to his wife?
+Or should we figure that Abraham and Abimelech had cataracts and couldn’t see what gravity had done to Abraham’s wife?

 Sarah ended up in the harem of the regional king named Abimelech (uh BIM uh leck).
 But the Genesis writer said God warned the king in a dream, “You’re a dead man.
 You have taken another man’s wife” (20:3).
 People in ancient times seemed to believe that the spirit world spoke to them in dreams.
 So they took the dreams seriously.
 Do you think they got it right—that sometimes God speaks to us in our dreams?